 Gaetano Sciolari Geometric Chrome Chandelier

-Materials: Completely made of chromed metal (iron and brass) and clear crystal glass diffusers.
+Materials: Completely made of chromed metal (iron and brass) tubes and rectangular bars/rods and clear crystal glass embossed down-lighting diffusers.
 6 Bakelite sockets.

 Rod Length: 66 cm / 25.98”